 Tips to help improve this

-The first major question that needs answering in this case is: what's the reason there is no Sprint goal?
-This may be due to lack of knowledge, we simply don't know that the Sprint goal in Scrum is significant.
-In this case a good conversation in your Retrospective could help.
-Also, the team might need some guidance in establishing the Sprint goal during the Sprint Planning, because mostly there also is a lack of focus.
+The first major question that needs answering in this case is: what's the reason there is no Sprint Goal?
+This may be due to lack of knowledge, we simply don't know that the Sprint Goal in Scrum is significant.
+In this case a good conversation in your Sprint Retrospective could help.
+Also, the team might need some guidance in establishing the Sprint Goal during the Sprint Planning, because mostly there also is a lack of focus.
 We discuss the challenge of lack of focus later on.

 Talk to the Product Owner (or if you are one, ask yourself this question): what is it that we want to achieve at the end of this Sprint?
-Talk to the team about this goal.
+Talk to the team about this objective.
 Also, there are other stakeholders that would probably like to be able to see what the Scrum Team delivers at the end of the Sprint.
-A Sprint goal makes more sense than a bunch of Sprint Backlog Items packed together.
+A Sprint Goal makes more sense than a bunch of Product Backlog Items packed together.

 This is a general tip:

 Be patient.
 Change takes time.
 However, don't be hesitant to experiment.
 People are more eager to try something out and verifying the outcome (experiment) than they are open to enforced changes from the outside.